Geson-anko/JarvisEngine/Tutorial.en.md

 In case `true`, The application will use thread (`threading` module) and begin parallel processing.
 In case `false`, The process(`multiprocessing` module) will use other intepreter instead.
 <br>

-The main reason for using json5 because it can add comments with ease.
+The main reason for using json because it can add comments with ease.
 JSON files with other names can also be read if explicitly specified at startup.
 Details are explained in section [JarvisEngine startup commands](#JarvisEngine-startup-commands).

 ## Launching multiple applications
-[Structure description file (`config.json5`)](#Structure-description-file-(`config.json5`)) in example of application launch structure have the following tree structure.
+[Structure description file (`config.json`)](#Structure-description-file-(`config.json`)) in example of application launch structure have the following tree structure.
 The application on top is `Launcher` application.
 The application after that will be launch following the tree structure.

 ```mermaid